DanielJorden/Trends-in-Life-Expectancy/README.md

 The data can be found at: <https://www.ons.gov.uk/peoplepopulationandcommunity/healthandsocialcare/healthandlifeexpectancies/bulletins/healthstatelifeexpectanciesuk/between2011to2013and2020to2022>
 If you are downloading the dataset from this Github repository, it should download in .csv format and the code has been written to load it in this format

 This project was inspired by the long-lasting effects that the COVID-19 pandemic had.
-Just from initial interpretation, there appears to be a reduction in healthy life expectancy for all UK coutnries and regions during the COVID years, specifically 2020-2021.
+Just from initial interpretation, there appears to be a reduction in healthy life expectancy for all UK countries and regions during the COVID years, specifically 2020-2021.
 This seems to be most prominent for the West Midlands and the least change in Northern Ireland.